History of the Communist Party of the Soviet Union: End of Communist rule

 On November 6, Yeltsin issued a decree banning all CPSU activities on Russian territory and confiscating all party property in Russia.
 On November 30, 1992; the Russian Constitutional Court not only upheld this decree, but barred the CPSU from ever being refounded.
 It accepted Yeltsin's argument that the CPSU was not a true party, but a criminal organisation that had ruled the Soviet Union as a dictatorship in violation of the Soviet Constitution.

 After the dissolution of the Soviet Union, Russian adherents to the CPSU tradition, particularly as it existed before Gorbachev, reorganised themselves as the Communist Party of the Russian Federation.
 Today there is a widespread flora of parties in Russia claiming to be the successors of CPSU.
 Several of them used the name CPSU.
 However, CPRF is generally seen (due to its massive size) as the inheritor of the CPSU in Russia.
 Besides CPRF was founded during the Gorbachev era, several years before CPSU was abolished and was seen as a "Russian-nationalist" counterpart to CPSU.

-In other republics, communists established the Armenian Communist Party, Communist Party of Azerbaijan, Party of Communists of Kyrgyzstan, Communist Party of Ukraine, Party of Communists of Belarus, Party of Communists of the Republic of Moldova, Communist Party of Kazakhstan and the Communist Party of Tajikistan.
+In other republics, communists established the Armenian Communist Party, Azerbaijan Communist Party, Party of Communists of Kyrgyzstan, Communist Party of Ukraine, Party of Communists of Belarus, Party of Communists of the Republic of Moldova, Communist Party of Kazakhstan and the Communist Party of Tajikistan.
 Along with the CPRF, these parties formed the Union of Communist Parties – Communist Party of the Soviet Union (SKP-KPSS).
 The Party of Communists of the Republic of Moldova currently holds 32 seats in the Parliament of Moldova as of the 2021 parliamentary election, while Party of Communists of Belarus currently holds 11 seats in the Belarusian House of Representatives as of the 2019 parliamentary election.

 In Turkmenistan, the local party apparatus led by Saparmurat Niyazov was converted into the Democratic Party of Turkmenistan, which remains the ruling party of the country under Gurbanguly Berdimuhamedow.

 In Uzbekistan, Uzbek First Secretary Islam Karimov converted the CPSU branch into the People's Democratic Party, which ruled the country until Karimov formed the Uzbekistan Liberal Democratic Party in 1996.

 In Georgia, the Socialist Labour Party was founded in 1992.
 This party would later evolve into the Communist Party of Georgia (SKP).
 Another communist faction in Georgia, which is larger than SKP, is the United Communist Party of Georgia (SEKP).

 In Estonia, the CPSU branch was in the hands of reformers, who converted it into the Estonian Democratic Labour Party (EDTP), which later merged into the Estonian United Left Party.
 A minority regrouped into the Communist Party of Estonia.